frianasoa/Ze-Notes/README.md

 ![Editing notes](https://raw.githubusercontent.com/frianasoa/zenotes/main/docs/images/05.zenotes-interface.png "Editing notes")

 ### Preferences
+(The preference window has changed.
+Will update this part later)
 * To open preference, go to menu "Edit > Preferences" of the ZeNotes window.
 Alternatively go to menu "ZeNotes > Settings" of the Zotero main window.
 ![Opening settings](https://raw.githubusercontent.com/frianasoa/zenotes/main/docs/images/06.zenotes-interface-settings.png "Opening settings")
 * Select the tags you will be using as columns.
 You can hide the ones you do not need.